Battle of Cassville: Commentary

 Historian Stephen M. Hood asserted that Johnston was not required to allow the advice of subordinates to overrule his own judgment.
 The responsibility for abandoning the Cassville position rested on the Southern commander.
 Castel wrote that, so far in the campaign, "Sherman has tried but failed to bring Johnston to battle, and Johnston has tried but failed to give him that battle".
 Sherman was saddled by the pursuer's disadvantage.
 Johnston always knew exactly where he wanted to retreat, while Sherman lost time trying to find which direction that the Confederates had gone.
 From May 18 to 20, Sherman completely lost track of where his adversary had gone.
 In a letter to his wife, Sherman complained that he could no longer move as nimbly as when he had only 20,000 troops to command.
 According to historian Albert E. Castel, Johnston conducted his retreats with skill, leaving few stragglers and prisoners behind.
 However, because of Johnston's "great caution", Sherman's forces, despite being widely dispersed, advanced from the Oostanaula to the Etowah in only four days, with minimal casualties.

+Historians Timothy F. Weiss state Cassville offered Johnston a prime opportunity to significantly reduce a portion of Sherman's forces.
+Sherman had strategically split his troops across two separate advance routes.
+Johnston planned an ambush, positioning Hood to execute a flanking maneuver against Schofield's isolated Union column while maintaining a robust central front.
+However, Hood's apprehension, arising from reports of non-existent Union cavalry in his rear, led him to abort the planned assault, consequently eroding Johnston's determination and prompting a retreat.